How to measure the origin of your leads in a Pay Per Click campaign (PPC)Jul 20, 2018 - Marcel Odena

 Knowing how to determine the origin of your leads in a Pay Per Click (PPC) campaign is crucial when evaluating which channels are contributing the most towards lead generation and, therefore, business generation.
 When a valuable contact (a lead), A.K.A a potential buyer, enters your lead management tool, you want to know precisely how and why that’s happened, right?
 Where did the lead come from?
 Once you know the origin of a lead, you can optimize your PPC campaigns to get more leads of the same type.

-Even more importantly, we want to be able to answer the following question: No doubt, knowing this would be awesome because we could dedicate our advertising investments to the PPC platforms and campaigns that yield the best results in terms of generated business volume.
+Even more importantly, we want to be able to answer the following question: What are the primary sources of traffic that generate 80% of the business of the “pipeline”?
+No doubt, knowing this would be awesome because we could dedicate our advertising investments to the PPC platforms and campaigns that yield the best results in terms of generated business volume.

 How is a traffic source attributed to a sale?

 What can we do to determine that a specific sale – say €2,000 of recurring monthly revenue – was the result of a specific lead?
 For example, it could have come from Google, Linkedin, Facebook, or traffic derived from another website (a referral), etc.